OlehKutnyi/CV/Toys Sales.md

 # Stores sales
 This project doesn't really have anything specific to discover.
-It is created to show some of my SQL and Tableau skills.
+It is created just to practice my SQL and Tableau skills.
 The project is based on the dataset Maven Toys and their sales in different shops.
 The Schema consists of four tables: Products (product, product name, product category, product cost product price); Inventory (ProductID, StoreID, stock on hand); Stores (StoreID, store name, store city, store location, store open date); Sales(SaleID, date, StoreID, ProductID, units)

 ## Querries